PrivbooksArticles

 Browser SQLite accounting: portability, backups, and evidence you can hold

-What it means to run a real ledger in SQLite inside the browser — OPFS, cross-origin isolation, exports, and why a file matters for continuity.
+What it means to run a real ledger in SQLite inside the browser—durability expectations, cross-origin isolation, exports, and a practical backup cadence.

 “Cloud accounting” usually means someone else hosts the database.
 “Local-first” turns that around: the primary ledger file is yours, operated by software that runs close to you.
 In Privbooks, that means SQLite — a battle-tested embedded engine — living in the browser with modern storage APIs where available.